acdh-oeaw/metadata-editor/docs/store.md

 ### Actions
 #### AddTriple
-Adds a triple object to the store using N3s addTriple function via [state.store.addTriple](state.store.addTriple) after that [updateTripleCount](#updateTripleCount) and [updateSubject](#updateSubject) are committed.
+Adds a triple object to the store using N3s addTriple function via [state.store.addTriple](https://github.com/RubenVerborgh/N3.js/#writing) (which is just the n3.js function of adding triples) after that [updateTripleCount](#updateTripleCount) and [updateSubject](#updateSubject) are committed.

 ##### Parameters